 - Staff and volunteers will be available to help with directions and answer questions about the project.

 Freshkills Park is located on the West Shore of Staten Island, and the event entrance is at the corner of Wild Avenue and East Service Road.
 Parking will be available in surrounding lots.
 Local and express bus transportation stops nearby.
 Bicycles will be available at the event entrance.
 From there, you can walk or bike into the park.

-This event is open to people of all ages, but visitors should be prepared to walk or bike at least two miles.
-Shuttle transportation will not be available.
+This event is open to people of all ages, but visitors should be prepared to walk or bike at least 1-2 miles.
+Limited shuttle transportation will be available.
 Check out the event map for a better sense of where you can go and what you’ll see.

 Bike, run, walk, or birdwatch in normally closed areas of Freshkills Park!
 More than six miles of roads and trails will be accessible for this event.
 Visitors can bring their own bikes or rent one for free.
 Staff and volunteers will be there to answer questions about the landfill-to-park project.
 For those who have attended…